 - Users/Groups in Roles with “N” (None) access right for ste_scheduler are not allowed to see the component Scheduler, and are not allowed to create tasks.

-- Users/Groups in Roles with “R” (Read) access right for ste_scheduler are allowed to see and execute private tasks and global tasks.
+- Users/Groups in Roles with “R” (Read) access right for ste_scheduler are allowed to see and execute tasks.

-- Users/Groups in Roles with “W” (Write) access right for ste_scheduler are allowed to see, execute, update private and global tasks, and are allowed to add new tasks.
+- Users/Groups in Roles with “W” (Write) access right for ste_scheduler are allowed to see, execute, update tasks, and are allowed to add new tasks.

-- Users/Groups in Roles with “D” (Delete) access right for ste_scheduler are allowed to see, execute, update, and delete their own tasks and global tasks, and are allowed to add new tasks.
+- Users/Groups in Roles with “D” (Delete) access right for ste_scheduler are allowed to see, execute, update, and delete tasks, and are allowed to add new tasks.